eo33/ecommerce-app/README.md

 #### Work progress

 - 26 Nov 2024 - Setup the GitBook instance for the Furnitures bros API docs.
 Made the structure for the GitBook.
 Added various pages for the docs: _Introduction_, _Auhtentication_, _Tokens_, _Pagination_, _Errors_, and _Release Notes_.
 I also added the API endpoints section following the structure in Postman.
 View docs: https://edwards-organization-17.gitbook.io/the-furniture-bros-api-docs
+- 27 Nov 2024 - Explored GitBook, the documentation site, and Scalar, the tool that powers the OAS 3.0 rendering for GitBook.
+Also enabled the CORS for the server to make the API publicly available.
+Now you can make requests from other sources.
+- 28 Nov 2024 - Finished the documentation for the "account" category.
+Sync the endpoints available in Postman and OAS.
+Tested the docs in OAS and made sure it works properly.

 ## Reference